Home staging, whether DIY or done by professionals, continues to grow in popularity as it provides results for vendors.

 The second industry change is an increase in the prevalence of complete staging as opposed to partial staging.
 This is for a couple of reasons.

-- There is a growing awareness of the financial benefits to effectively staging a property on the market and as such a growing appreciation for the skillset of those within the industry.
+- There is a growing awareness of the financial benefits to effectively staging a property and as such a growing appreciation for the skillsets of those within the industry.